kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-kkrwallet.md

 ### Exiting the Wallet

-Wallets loaded into the *zedwallet* client must be synced with the blockchain in order to properly calculate balance, view transaction history, etc.
+Wallets loaded into the *kkrwallet* client must be synced with the blockchain in order to properly calculate balance, view transaction history, etc.

-It is important to properly save the wallet data before exiting *zedwallet* so that the synchronized data is not lost.
+It is important to properly save the wallet data before exiting *kkrwallet* so that the synchronikkr data is not lost.

 To save a wallet's data and exit; at the menu, type `exit` and press `enter`: